Azure/GPT-RAG/docs/GH-SETUP.md

 - The following files in the .github/workflows folder are used to deploy the infrastructure and services to Azure:
   - azure-dev.yml
     - This is the main file that triggers the deployment workflow.
-The environment names are passed as inputs to the deploy job, which needs to be edited to match the environment names you created.
+The environment names are passed as inputs to the deploy job, **which needs to be edited to match the environment names you created**.
     - You may edit the workflow_dispatch to suit your workflow trigger needs.
   - deploy-template.yml
     - This is a template file that is used to deploy the infrastructure and services to Azure.
 This file needs to be edited if you are using client secret authentication.